biobakery/graphlan/readme.txt

 branch_thickness [def 0.75] : the global thickness of the lines connecting taxa

-branch_color [def black] : the global thickness of the lines connecting taxa
+branch_color [def black] : the color of the lines connecting taxa

 branch_color_from_ancestor [def 1] : whether to use the color of the closest
     ancestor colored taxa for the downstream branches